zarou3/ELSpring2018/README.md

 # ELSpring2018
-This is a template for Spring 2018 Embedded Linux class
+this is my (N02931169) class repository.
+All work here is mine, except otherwise noted.